The primary vision for the Norwegian housing policy is adequate and secure housing for all.

 The Norwegian State Housing Bank

 The head office is located in Drammen, and there are regional offices located in Oslo, Arendal, Bergen, Trondheim, Bodø and Hammerfest.
-The appeals board is located in Bodø.
+The bank has an appeals board.

-The Rent Disputes Tribunal has offices in Oslo (covers Oslo and Akershus), Bergen and Trondheim.
+The Rent Disputes Tribunal has offices in Oslo, Bergen and Trondheim.